MontiCore/EmbeddedMontiArc/Readme.md

 the user can choose whether to override it.
 At this point one has to be very carefull as this would be done with `force pushes`.
 A master branch is only created if it is not present in the current repo.
 If it is pushed, it is also set as the default branch.

+Additionally, the separate repositories can be pushed.
+For this a flag must be added.